smapiot/Piral.Blazor/README.md

 Besides these two options (required `PiralInstance` and optional `NpmRegistry`) the following settings exist:

+- `Version`: Sets the version of the pilet.
+This is a/the standard project property.
 - `PiralInstance`: Sets the name (or local path) of the app shell.
 - `NpmRegistry`: Sets the URL of the npm registry to use.
 Will be used for getting npm dependencies of the app shell (and the app shell itself).
 - `Bundler`: Sets the name of the bundler to use.
-By default this is `webpack5`.
+By default this is `esbuild`.
 The list of all available bundlers can be found [in the Piral documentation](https://docs.piral.io/reference/documentation/bundlers).
 - `ProjectsWithStaticFiles`: Sets the names of the projects that contain static files, which require to be copied to the output directory.
 Separate the names of these projects by semicolons.
 - `Monorepo`: Sets the behavior of the scaffolding to a monorepo mode.
 The value must be `enable` to switch this on.
 - `PiralCliVersion`: Determines the version of the `piral-cli` tooling to use.
 By default this is `latest`.
-- `Version`: Sets the version of the pilet.
-This is a/the standard project property.
+- `PiralBundlerVersion`: Determines the version of the `piral-cli-<bundler>` to use.
+By default, this is the same as the value of the `PiralCliVersion`.
 - `OutputFolder`: Sets the temporary output folder for the generated pilet (default: `..\piral~`).
 - `ConfigFolder`: Sets the folder where the config files are stored (default: *empty*, i.e., current project folder).